derrikdennis/python-api-challenge/README.md

    - Northern Hemisphere - Wind Speed (mph) vs. Latitude
    - Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plaots, I will explain what the linear regression is modelling such as any relationships and any other analyis I might have.
+3. After each pair of plots, I will explain what the linear regression is modelling such as any relationships and any other analyis I might have.

-3. Considerations for this analysis included the forollowing:
+4. Considerations for this analysis included the forollowing:

 - Randomly selecting at least 500 unique cities based on latitiude and longtiude.
 - Performing a weather check in each of the cities using a series of sucessive API calls.